 Key Application Dates & Trainings

 - This funding round has closed.
-Announcements about which programs will be funded come out in late spring.
+We will begin the funding process again in late Fall 2021.

 The following eligibility criteria will continue to be required to receive UWEM funding: